foreverphoenix/the-phoenix-flavour/content/embers/module-1-old/lesson-2.md

 ### Address Library

-To fix the problem of SKSE and SKSE plugins breaking with every Skyrim update, **meh321** (the author of a number of groundbreaking mods) released [**Address Library for SKSE**](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
+To fix the problem of SKSE and SKSE plugins breaking with every Skyrim update, **meh321** (the author of a number of groundbreaking mods) released [Address Library for SKSE](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
 It is a modder's resource allowing SKSE plugins to become version independent from SKSE by storing their offsets in a separate database instead.
 This has all but eliminated the problem of Skyrim updates: Since Address Library was released, the vast majority of SKSE plugins has been updated to utilise the resource and no longer requires a specific version of SKSE.

 ## Update Proofing